Privacy January 2026 · 14 min read

 🚩 Communication only through unusual channels

-🚩 They ask for money before you've signed anything
+🚩 They ask for money and ID simultaneously

 Green Flags: When It's Probably Okay